usnistgov/nist-mud/README.md

 tag is used to direct packets to a corresponding VNF switch.

 The flow monitoring facility allows an IDS to indicate interest in specific classes of packets i.e:
-- Packets that have hit a MUD flow rule and successfully been fowarded:
+- Packets that have hit a MUD flow rule and successfully been fowarded.
--- Packets that have hit a MUD rule and are forwarded from the CPE -- Packets that have hit a MUD rule and are locally routed at the CPE.
-- Packets that have ht a MUD flow rule and have been rejected.
-- Packets that have no MUD rule associated with it.
+- Packets that have no MUD rule associated with it and that are forwarded to the Network provider.

 The flow monitoring facility consists of two parts i.e.
 - A CPE flow monitor that places flow rules attaching MPLS labels to packets of interest.